-So keep you chin up it helps you breath.
+So keep your chin up it helps you breathe.
 It helps you get more torso rotation and it helps you keep looking ahead.
 Looking ahead is what makes you faster and keeps you on better lines.
 So if you find your chin tuck in staring at the cockpit.
 Get it up!
 Keep reminding yourself that the whole race...Dan Crandall

 American River Parkway to concluded Eppie’s Great Race this weekend.
 Known as “The World’s Oldest Triathlon” the race is one of the largest paddling event in the United States.
 Founded in 1974, the race features a 5.82-mile run, a 12.5-mile bike and paddle on the lower American River from the Sunrise Access to River Bend Park.
 Filled with all its ripples, eddies and one rapid requiring whitewater skills the paddling portion of the annual race is for most the exciting and challenging part of the race.
 While most participants come with running and biking skills many of them have never paddled the river.